Kauaʻi

-The United States Census Bureau defines Kauai as census tracts 401 through 409 of Kauai County, Hawaii, which comprises all of the county except the islands of Kaʻula, Lehua and Niihau.
-The 2020 United States census population of the island was 73,298.
-The most populous town is Kapaa.
+Styling itself the "Garden Isle", Kauaʻi is the site of Waimea Canyon State Park and Nā Pali Coast State Park.
+It forms the bulk of Kauaʻi County, which includes Niʻihau as well as the small nearby islands of Kaʻula and Lehua.

 Etymology and language

 Hawaiian narrative derives the name's origin from the legend of Hawaiʻiloa, the Polynesian navigator credited with discovering the Hawaiian Islands.
-The story relates that he named the island of Kauai after a favorite son; a possible translation of Kauaʻi is "place around the neck", describing how a father would carry his child.
+The story relates that he named the island after a favorite son; a possible translation of Kauaʻi is "place around the neck", describing how a father would carry his child.
 Another possible translation is "food season".